Paternity leave entitlement

 When can I take paternity leave?

-Paternity leave can start from the date of your child's birth but must be taken within 56 days of your child's birth.
+Paternity leave can start from the date of your child's birth or placement but must be taken within 56 days of your child's birth.

 Will my paternity leave be paid?

-To qualify for paid paternity leave you must have at least 41 weeks service by the expected week of birth.
+To qualify for paid paternity leave you must have at least 26 weeks’ service by the expected week of birth or date of placement.

 Can I take additional leave?